nishant37/Javascript_Snippet/Basic_Javascript/README.md

 Truthy Values: NOT Falsy Values

 If/Else is the handy way to describe if value of variable is defined or not

+**Functions**
+Functions are like containers that hold some kind of code and we can pass arguments into the functions and then they can return the value.

+For writing a function we write:

+function function_name()

+Functions helps us to not repeat our code again and again

+We can call one function from another function.